florence-bain/CRYP-3PO/traderunner/README.md

  # Let the databae know that our user should have complete access to the database - run : mysql > GRANT ALL ON blog_data.* TO 'djangouser'@'%';

+ - mysql> GRANT ALL PRIVILEGES ON test_traderunner.* TO 'djangouser'@'%'

  # mysql> FLUSH PRIVELEGES;

 # Amend Database settings in settings.py